kensho-technologies/graphql-compiler/docs/source/index.rst

 There are a couple of things to notice about queries:

-- All queries start with a vertex and branch to other vertices using **vertex fields**.
+- All queries start with a vertex and expand to other vertices using **vertex fields**.
-- **Directives**, such as :code:`@output` and :code:`@filter`, specify the semantics of a query.
-  :code:`@output` indicates which properties to emit and :code:`@filter` specifies a filter operation.
+- **Directives** specify the semantics of a query. :code:`@output` indicates which properties to emit. :code:`@filter` specifies a filter operation.

-With the query at hand, we can compile it and get the corresponding results from OrientDB.
+With the query and its parameters at hand, we can compile it and get the corresponding results from OrientDB.

 .. code:: python